 I have reviewed my transatlantic flight on United Airlines B787-9 Dreamliner Polaris Business Class from Paris to San Francisco if you would like to read a more detailed review with photos.

 I experienced United’s new Business Class concept ‘Polaris’.
 I also reviewed the brand new Polaris concept including the new seats on my recent Business Class flight on United’s Boeing 777-300E.
-Even without the new seating, I enjoyed a great flight and overall liked the new Polaris concept.
+Despite the new seating, I enjoyed a great flight and liked the new Polaris concept.

 United launched its new Polaris Business Class in December 2016, replacing its BusinessFirst, and Polaris First replacing Global First cabins.
 The brand new United Polaris Pod concept is comparable to American Airlines Super Diamond Business Class.